• Skip to primary navigation

 Note: This is an overview of the instructions.
 The detailed instructions are in the recipe card below.

-• While they are baking prepare your filling.
-I mixed up the cheese, za'atar ,olive oil and prepared my roast beef slices.
+4. While they are baking, prepare your filling.
+I mixed up the cheese, Za'atar spice, olive oil and prepared my roast beef slices.

-• The more the batter rests in the refrigerator the taller the Yorkshire pudding will be so overnight is the best.
+• The more the batter rests in the refrigerator, the taller the Yorkshire puddings will be, so overnight is the best.

 A top view of a breakfast table with yorkshire pudding filled with roast beef and cheese.